 During a facelift, incisions are made within the hairbearing scalp above the ears.
-The incision then follows the natural contours to wrap from the front of the ear around to the back and then again into the hair bearing scalp.
+The incision then follows the natural contours to wrap from the front of the ear, around to the back of the ear, and then again into the hair bearing scalp.
 A small incision is also utilized just beneath the chin.
 Incision placement is key to providing well concealed long term results.
-The skin is elevated and the thin muscle layer beneath the skin is elevated and tightened to provide more longlasting results.
-Excess skin is excised.
-The muscles of the neck are tightened to improve the profile and contour of the neck.
+The skin is elevated and the thin muscle layer beneath the skin is elevated and tightened to provide more long lasting results.
+Excess skin is excised, and the muscles of the neck are tightened to improve the profile and contour of the neck.
 Fat grafting is often performed to the lines around mouth to restore volume loss.
-Laser therapy may also be used as an adjunct to improve overall results.
+Laser therapy can also be used as an adjunct to improve overall results.

-Following the surgery, ointments, dressings and a mildly compressive neck band is placed.
+Following the surgery, ointments, dressings and a mildly compressive neck band are placed.
 Some sutures will require removal.
 In some cases a small drain is placed which is removed in the early postoperative period.
 Swelling and bruising is expected postoperatively.
 Activity restrictions will be in place for a period of time following the surgery to allow for healing, decrease swelling, reduce bleeding, and minimize the risks of postoperative complications.
-Pain medication, antibiotics and topical antibiotics are used in the recovery period.
+Pain medication, an oral antibiotic and topical antibiotics are used in the recovery period.

 Tampa, FL 33618